 As the name suggests customer feedback is all about collecting input from people and organisations that are already doing business with your organisation.
 It, generally, does not seek input from customers of other organisations, non-customers, tire-kickers, etc.

 No Break through Ideas?

-All of this is not to say that customers feedback is not able to deliver break through ideas.
-It just means that discontinuous innovation is the key goal of customer feedback.
+All of this is not to say that customer feedback is not able to deliver break through ideas.
+It just means that discontinuous innovation is not the primary goal of customer feedback.

 Market research is more about building the refinery or manufacturing facility than improving it in an incremental manner.
-This about gathering the input to create new products and services.
+It is about gathering the input to create new products and services.

 Strategic in nature

 Market research is strategic in nature and seeks to answer larger questions:

 - what products do our customers want